kiwiirc/jitsimeet-patches/README.md

 - The Jitsi Meet packaging may have issues on Ubuntu 18.04.
 - Use an interactive shell when installing `jitsi-meet` because the packages will ask questions via debconf during installation and errors will occur if no debconf frontend is available.
 - Install `nginx` **before** `jitsi-meet` if you want the `jitsi-meet` package to automatically create an nginx site configuration for you.
+- On debian there is an issue building the dependencies at install time due to a difference in libssl packages.
+As a workaround, do `sudo apt-get install apt-transport-https libssl1.0-dev luarocks git && sudo luarocks install luacrypto` before trying to install the jitsi packages. `libssl1.0-dev` is needed to build luacrypto, but it will get uninstalled and replaced with `libssl-dev` due to the dependencies specified by jitsi packages later on.

 ## Jitsi Meet configuration